Run on HPC

 Two rules of the workflow (variant annotation and pMHC binding affinity estimation) depend on Singularity containers.
 It's key to ensure that all the relevant folders are readable/writable within each container.
 For this reason, multiple folders are required to be mounted, as Snakemake is lazy in assigning mountpoints.

-Populate the last entry of the config file, singularity-args
+Populate the last entry of the config file, singularity-args, adding the absolute path for:

 - the resources directory